pedroetb/rsync-incremental-backup/README.md

 * `tempLogPath`: Path where the log file will be stored while backup is in progress.
 * `logFolderName`: Directory inside `dst` where the log files are stored.

+All files and folders in backup get read permissions for all users, since a non-readable backup is useless.
+If you are worried about permissions, you can add a security layer on backup access level (FTP accounts protected with passwords, for example).
+You can also preserve original files and folders permissions removing the `--chmod=+r` flag from script.

 ## Usage